eetorres/xmolview/README.md

 To compile xmolview the following two dependencies are needed:

-The GPL open source MSMVTL template library from: https://github.com/eetorres/msmvtl
+Get the GPL open source MSMVTL template library from: https://github.com/eetorres/msmvtl, and add it to the include directory.

-GPL open source FLTK library from: http://www.fltk.org
+Get the GPL open source FLTK library from: http://www.fltk.org.

 You may need to edit the makeinclude file.